khanna-harshit/showTech/README.md

 # Demo

-## 1. This is the first screen that the user see (MyLayout is the name used in project.py and project.kv file)
+## 1. This is the first page that the user see

 ![alt text](https://github.com/khanna-harshit/ShowTech/blob/main/assets/main.png)

-## 2. This is the second screen that the user see (MyPopup is the name used in project.py and project.kv file).
-This screen will be seen when the user wants to upload a file for the analysis purpose by clicking on the upload file button.
+## 2. From here you need to select the show tech file which you want to analyze

 ![alt tag](https://github.com/khanna-harshit/ShowTech/blob/main/assets/upload_file.png)

-## 3. This is the third screen that the user see (Analyse is the name used in project.py and project.kv file)
+## 3. This page will shown for few seconds

 ![alt tag](https://github.com/khanna-harshit/ShowTech/blob/main/assets/analyze.png)

-## 4. This is the fourth screen that the user see (Results is the name used in project.py and project.kv file)
+## 4. Here you will see your analyzed results

 ![alt tag](https://github.com/khanna-harshit/ShowTech/blob/main/assets/Results.png)